mgeraci/emmm/README.md

 # emmm

-The website for "Errol Morris & Waffles & Drinking Vinegars: a club."
+The website for "Errol Morris & Waffles & Drinking Vinegars: A Club."

 ## code